 In the rest of this series, we’ll see how using Sketch’s open file format can help them (and you!) work smarter, with less repetitive work.

-We’re now ready to get started with a practical example on the next article in the series, Open format: from Sketch to JSON.
+We’re now ready to get started with a practical example on the next article in the series, Open format: how to read Sketch files and convert to JSON.

 Have you built something worth sharing in this series?
 Have an idea for automation, but need help with development?
 Got feedback about the development experience?
 Get in touch with us at email@example.com or on Twitter!